leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text
-* Annotation process: 2 authors manually annotate + outside expert abjudicates in cases of disagreement (25-year old woman studyiing gender studies and a non-activist feminist)
-* Annotation agreement: 0.84 Cohen's K. 98% of all disagreements set to 'not'
 * Reference: Waseem, Z. and Horvy, D., 2016.
 Hateful Symbols or Hateful People?
 Predictive Features for Hate Speech Detection on Twitter.
 In: Proceedings of the NAACL Student Research Workshop.
 San Diego, California: Association for Computational Linguistics, pp.88-93.

 __12. Detecting Online Hate Speech Using Context Aware Models__